SONY SIRC Remote Controlled device using PIC Micro-controller and mikroC

 About SONY SIRC:

 In my previous article, I’ve explained this protocol.
 Please read that article first to learn about SONY SIRC.
-SIRC protocol is one of the most common protocols in the remote-controlled system.
-This protocol uses a start bit, then a command and then an address bit.
+SIRC protocol is one of the most common protocols in remote-controlled systems.
+This protocol uses a start bit, then a command, and then an address bit.
 All these are transmitted at 40KHz modulation.
 A remote sensor is used to receive that modulated signal and decode the pattern.
 After that, micro-controllers are used further to decode the command and address from that received signal.

 Circuit Diagram: